joakimremler/YRGO_docker/README.md

 Save the Dockerfile by pressing `Ctrl + x` then `y`.

+Talk to the student next to you and discuss what you think this Dockerfile will do?
+If you have no ide, talk with your teacher.

 ## 5. Build a image

 Then you should [build](https://docs.docker.com/engine/reference/commandline/build/#use-a-dockerignore-file) a new image from your Dockerfile, we will call your new image `kalleanka/loop`.